Creating hex-based colors in UIKit, AppKit and SwiftUI

 This initializer lets us provide numeric values like 0xabcdef, which lets you express hex colors without the # that you often see when working with colors.

-For the string-based initializer, we first need a few string extensions, which we can keep private:
+For string-based hex codes, we need a few string extensions, which we can keep private:

 private extension String {